davydovartem/pcsf/README.md

 ## Known Issues

-- Comments may not be recognized in certain contexts.
+- Probably need to adjust the color palette, I'll be glad for suggestions.

 ## Release Notes

-### 0.1.0
+### 0.2.0

 Initial release of the PCSF syntax highlighting extension.